Haileybury Rendall School: Background

 The school is closely affiliated with Haileybury, which has four campuses in Melbourne and one in Tianjin, China.

+Currently has more than 1000 students.

 Overview and structure

 Located in Berrimah, Northern Territory, Haileybury Rendall School uses the Victorian Certificate of Education (VCE) in Darwin, where other schools usually teach with the Northern Territory Certificate of Education (NTCET).
 Haileybury Rendall operates from its Early Learning Centre through to Year 12 with Community, Social Justice, Physical Education and Arts programs.

 Aboriginal education

 Haileybury Rendall School has maintained a core focus on Aboriginal education.
 Operating for almost 30 years on site, the boarding facilities have had a modern transformation and room upgrade for the benefit of all students.
 The School is committed to further developing the academic achievement of Aboriginal students.